Abhijith-Shetty7/-udacity-disaster-response-pipeline/README.md

 1. **ETL Preparation Notebook**: learn everything about the implemented ETL pipeline
 2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn

-You can use **ML Pipeline Preparation Notebook** to re-train the model or tune it through a dedicated Grid Search section.
+You can use **ML Pipeline Preparation Notebook** to re-train/tune the model through a dedicated Grid Search.

 <a name="importantfiles"></a>
 ### Important Files